 This analysis reveals that the observed warming exhibits some seasonal variations.
-Winter and fall are subject to less warming, with a best-estimate warming typically around 1.4°C. In contrast, summer has experienced a strengthened warming of

-- about 1.8°C, which peaks around July 1st at about 1.9°C. These results suggest some summer warming amplification over this 325 region, that is also seen by models.
+Winter and fall are subject to less warming, with a best-estimate warming typically around $1.4\,^{\circ}$ C. In contrast, summer has experienced a strengthened warming of about $1.8\,^{\circ}$ C, which peaks around 1 July at about $1.9\,^{\circ}$ C. These results suggest some summer warming amplification over this region that is also seen by models.
 Application of our technique provides a purely observational estimate of the summer to winter warming ratio of about 1.3.
 This value is consistent with model estimates as discussed below.
-However, uncertainty analysis suggests that uncertainty in the amount of warming that occurred for a given day is relatively large, typically $\pm 0.5^{\circ}$ C. As a consequence, the summer to winter warming ratio is poorly constrained by observations, and the closeness with model results (including projections) seems partly coincidental. - 330
+However, uncertainty analysis suggests that uncertainty in the amount of warming that occurred for a given day is relatively large: typically $\pm 0.5\,^{\circ}$ C. As a consequence, the summer to winter warming ratio is poorly constrained by observations, and the closeness with model results (including projections) seems partly coincidental.

-The direct comparison of daily normals in 1947 vs 2020 also gives clear indication of how the seasonal clock is affected by climate change.
-For instance, spring temperatures have shifted by about 15 days since the mid 20th century, while fall temperatures have shifted by about 10 days only.
+The direct comparison of daily normals in 1947 vs. 2020 also gives a clear indication of how the seasonal clock is affected by climate change.
+For instance, spring temperatures have shifted by about 15 d since the mid 20th century, while fall temperatures have shifted by about 10 d only.
 Uncertainty in 1947 climate normals is noticeably smaller than uncertainty in 2020 climate normals, consistent with the rapid warming near the end of the observed period, which makes the estimation more difficult.

-Beyond this simple diagnosis, revised climate normals are an important tool to climate monitoring and to characterizing weather and climate events with respect to today's climate.
+Beyond this simple diagnosis, revised climate normals are an important tool for climate monitoring and for characterizing weather and climate events with respect to today's climate.
 We expect up-to-date climate normals to be of interest for such activities in the future.